pforret/blog.splashing/_topic/city/lahore.md

 ---
 # Lahore

-Lahore  is the second most populous city in Pakistan after Karachi and 26th most populous city in  the world, with a population of over 13 million.
-It is the capital of the province of Punjab where it is the largest city.
-Lahore is one of Pakistan's major industrial and economic hubs, with an estimated GDP  of $84  billion as of 2019.
-It is the largest city as well as the historic capital and cultural centre of the wider Punjab  region, and is one of Pakistan's most socially liberal, progressive, and cosmopolitan cities.
-It is situated in the north-east of the country, close to the International border with India.
+Lahore  is the capital and largest city of the Pakistani province of Punjab.
+It is the second largest city in Pakistan, after Karachi, and 26th largest in the world, with a  population of over 13 million.
+It is located in the north-eastern region of Punjab, along the River Ravi.
+Lahore is one of Pakistan's major industrial and economic hubs.
+It has been the historic capital and cultural centre of the wider Punjab region, and is one of  Pakistan's most socially liberal, progressive, and cosmopolitan cities.Lahore's origin dates back  to antiquity.

 ## Unsplash photos